 Despite the fact that his costume covers his body and face completely, you can still feel Spider-Man’s agony here; almost hear his sobs as he cradles Gwen and nuzzles her neck.
-There was something so resonant and so powerful in the image of the hero finding the strength to go on after the devastation of losing the woman he loves that I can feel its pull now, just from writing about it.
+There was something so resonant and so powerful in the image of the hero finding the strength to go on after the devastation of losing the woman he loves that I can feel its pull even now, just from writing about it.

 This is all Gwen would be to me for several years: A tragic footnote in Spider-Man history.
 That’s likely all she remains to be for most fans today.

 Starting out as a young Spider-Man fan when I did, Mary Jane quickly became the be-all and end-all for me.
-Although the term “shipper” had not yet entered the popular vernacular, this is definitely what I was when it came to the Peter Parker-Mary Jane Watson relationship, as I rooted and rooted for the two to get together.
+Although the term “shipper” had not yet entered the popular lexicon, this is definitely what I was when it came to the Peter Parker-Mary Jane Watson relationship, as I rooted and rooted for the two of them to get together.
 When Pete popped the question at the end of ASM #182 (July 1978), I was as giddy as the proverbial schoolgirl.
 When MJ turned him down the following issue, I was crestfallen.

 It was around this same time that I started to catch up on Spidey history—mostly through reprints in Marvel Tales, but also via the occasional back issue.
-Gwen was a big presence in these issues, of course.
-But I knew these were reprints of stories published before my time; knew that Gwen’s fate was sealed as I read them, which made it easier to not let myself get too attached to her.
+Gwen was a big presence in these issues, of course, but I knew these were reprints of stories published before my time; knew that Gwen’s fate was sealed as I read them, which made it easier to not let myself get too attached to her.

 Eventually I got my hands on Marvel Tales #’s 77-79, which reprinted Amazing Spider-Man #’s 96-98.
 This was the famous drug storyline that was originally published without the Comics Code seal of approval.
 I remember it being an engrossing three-parter, and at the end, Pete and Gwen have a very emotional reunion when she suddenly returns from England.
 Beautifully penciled by Gil Kane, this was the first time I felt a tug in my heart for Gwen:

 As it happens, this storyline revealed a rather ugly side of Mary Jane as well.
-Even so, I still remained very firmly planted in the MJ camp.
+Even so, I still remained very firmly in the MJ camp.
 (The seeds of my Gwen sympathies had been planted though, no doubt.)